top of page

 The sub-committee was established following the extraordinary AGM in 2021, during which issues surrounding tree cutting and communication about works were discussed.
 The sub-committee met for the first time in October 2021, during which they drew up their constitution and defined their aims.
 Since then, the committee has met on a monthly basis on average.

 Additionally, the sub-committee agreed to hold events to raise money for the upkeep and improvement of the gardens, with the aim of holding four events per year.
-In 2023, we held the Carol Concert and the Jubilee Party.

 Party in the Park